 To make this tool as fun as it is useful, it has been built as a game.
 You can see two numbers associated with your account as well as a leaderboard (on mobile, you might need to scroll down to see this).

-The number that’s presented in the brackets is counting how many verifications you’ve submitted.
+The number that’s presented in the brackets is counting how many detections you’ve approved or rejected.
 You will see it increase it every time you click on the red or green button.

 The other, more important number is given in bold font and that is your game score.
-You will get a point for every detection that someone else has verified in the same way as you did—i.e. if you approve a detection that already has been approved by another person, or if someone else rejects a detection that you have rejected as well (the order plays no role, both persons get a point when the image is similarly verified for the second time).
+You will get a point for every detection that someone else has voted on in the same way as you did—i.e. if you approve a detection that already has been approved by another person, or if someone else rejects a detection that you have rejected as well (the order plays no role, both persons get a point when the image is similarly voted on for the second time).

 This point score is the basis of the leaderboard ranking.
-You will see the top 10 contributors and their scores so you can compare how you’re doing.
+You will see the contributors and their scores so you can compare how you’re doing.
 If there haven’t been any matches between different people’s verifications yet, the leaderboard is empty.
-Keep submitting verifications and share the link to the task to get other people to do the same—that way, you’ll get a good head start and points will start landing on your account as others submit more verifications.
+Keep on playing to get a good head start and points will start landing on your account as others submit more verifications.